cfarrell02/TicTacToe/README.md

 ## Setup Instructions

-Please fill in the following information and `commit` and `push`

 * Student Number: 20094046
 * Name: Cian Farrell
 * GitHub username: cfarrell02

 ## Installing

-Maybe you could package the game?
+TODO: Package game in release section

 ### Lua

 Required Lua 5.4.6

+### Love2D

+This game runs on the Love2D game engine.
+It is required to run the game.

 ### Modules